 Selecting the Best Agency Management System

 Technology plays a vital role in effectively managing today’s insurance agency.
-This same technology also presents risks and challenges that need to be managed in order to minimize your errors and omissions exposure.
+This same technology also presents risks and challenges that need to be managed to minimize your errors and omissions exposure.
 Selecting an agency management system is key to being able to effectively maintain and process client information.
 This session will explore a method for evaluating and selecting the best system for each type of agency.

 The Virtual Agency: How to Sell and Service Anytime, Anywhere

 With high-speed data lines, cloud-based platforms accessed through Internet browsers, VoIP phone systems, and active customer friendly websites, why do we all gather at a single expensive location to work?
 Offices are scaling back and allowing for a core group of rotating employees to keep the shop open while allowing others to work from home or any other place they have access to browser software.
 Is this the future?
-Can it actually save money?
+Can it save money?
 How do we monitor activity?
 What are the human resource issues?
 What about worker’s compensation?
 Keep an open mind and explore this intriguing concept in more detail.

 Tips & Tools for Managing a Remote Workforce

-The explosive growth of multi-location and branch office operations, teleworking, and outsourcing options has made managing a distributed workforce effectively an important skill for agency managers.
+The explosive growth of multi-location and branch office operations, teleworking, and outsourcing options have made managing a distributed workforce effectively an important skill for agency managers.
 Effective collaboration, keeping communication flowing, and making sure the work gets done is a significant challenge.
 This session will provide tips and tools for helping your staff work more effectively in a remote environment.
 It will also provide information on the latest in collaboration technology, performance tracking, and outsourcing options available to the insurance industry.